vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab1.md

 In a single machine database like MySQL, it's achieved by persisting InnoDB redo logs to the disk before return results to the client, obviously the logs could be lost if the single node fails.
 To persist the logs more reliably, replicas are needed so the distributed system is introduced.
 The difficult thing is how to make sure the logs are exactly the same in different replicas.
 Often we will use some consensus algorithms to replicate logs to different nodes, the `CAP` theory tells us the availability will increase and the possibility of losing logs becomes lower if more replicas are used.

-In the architecture of `tinykv`, `Raft` is used as the concensus algorithem to replicate logs to replica nodes, and the code module is called `raftStore`.
+In the architecture of `tinykv`, `Raft` is used as the consensus algorithm to replicate logs to replica nodes, and the code module is called `raftStore`.

 ![raft](imgs/raft.png)